AndreasTsikri/laravel-test/README.md

 docker-compose down
 ```

+### 7.visit API routes

+For slots you must provide specialistId(1,2,...) and service('maniqure')

+To CREATE an appointment 1) register to get bearer token 2)see slots through slots route 3)call POST on  appointments/store URL and  specicfy service id, specialist id and starting datetime of slot on the create route!

+To CANCEL an appointment call DELETE on appointments/id URL  with the appointment id to delete!

 ## Notes

 The simpleBearerToken is stored NOT hashed in the database.
 Always return the plain token to the user when registering or logging in.